Frequently Asked Questions

 Sharing & Access

-An executor is a person you designate to access your vault after your death or incapacitation.
-They're your trusted representative for your digital estate.
+A continuity contact is a person you designate to access your full vault when you are unable to — whether due to incapacitation, extended unavailability, or death.
+They are your trusted representative for your digital life.

-When you designate an executor, you complete a key exchange in your browser that gives them decryption access to your vault.
-Fern & Echo cannot grant or override executor access — it is entirely controlled by you.
+When you designate a continuity contact, you complete a key exchange in your browser that gives them decryption access to your vault.
+Fern & Echo cannot grant or override this access — it is entirely controlled by you.

-Your executor also gets access to your customized executor playbook — a checklist of tasks you want them to complete — and a curated set of guides for common estate tasks like notifying banks, filing final tax returns, and closing accounts.
+Your continuity contact also gets access to your customized continuity playbook — a checklist of tasks you want them to complete — and a curated set of guides for common tasks like notifying banks, filing final tax returns, and closing accounts.

 Technically, both use the same encryption mechanism.
-The distinction is in how the information is presented to the recipient.
+The distinction is in intent, activation process, and how the information is presented to the recipient.

 Fern & Echo does not offer family plans.
 This is a deliberate architectural decision, not a missing feature.